25 Unbeatable Things to Do in Saint Martin and St. Maarten

 In St. Martin, you can have your rum and taste it too.

-Head to the sexy Canne & Melasse (connected to Le Pressoir restaurant, #8 below) and settle into the oversized leather lounge chairs.
+Head to the sexy Canne & Melasse (connected to Le Pressoir restaurant, #8 below) and sink into those oversized leather lounge chairs.
+The dim glow, the walls lined with amber-hued bottles… It’s a whole mood.

-Fortunately, the “rum tender” is there to walk you through your snifters.
-The rum tasting room has over 130 bottles of the finest rums from around the Caribbean.
+Thankfully, the “rum tender” is there to walk you through your snifters, pulled from a collection of more than 130 premium Caribbean rums.
 Pair your tasting with a Cuban cigar for the full experience.

 6) Escape to Friar’s Bay Beach